xEvheMary/BCIKart/README.md

 Path prefab is made to follow the custom track.

+### Environment Toggle (Test Only)
+For free mode toggle, remove all environment-related objects, making the game free-roam.

 ### Auxiliary
 * Camera control: change to first person PoV (optional), button is C, press again to go back to first person PoV
 * Change of environment